selabs-ur1/VV-ESIR-TP1/answers.md

 ## 2.3.
 Local or global

 This is an example of a global bug since it can impact a lot of developers.
-Furthermore, as no test was provided to validate the analysis, a modification could lead to development issues.
+Furthermore, as no test was provided to clearify the behaviour of the function, a code modification could lead to confusion and potentially break a lot of programs.

 ## 2.4.
 Provided solution